Getting to Worcester

 By Plane

 Located just a stone’s throw from downtown, Worcester Regional Airport offers a convenient alternative for air travelers throughout Central Massachusetts.
-The airport is owned by the City of Worcester and operated by the Massachusetts Port Authority.
+The airport is owned and operated by the Massachusetts Port Authority.